-Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of SIGA's nominees as a director; (ii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2010; (iii) FOR the adoption of the SIGA Technologies, Inc. 2010 Stock Incentive Plan; and (iv) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
+Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of SIGA's nominees as a director; (ii) FOR the approval of the amendment to the 2010 Plan to increase the maximum number of shares of Common Stock available for issuance under the 2010 Plan from 2,000,000 shares to 4,500,000 shares; (iii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2012; and (iv) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
 SIGA does not presently anticipate that any other business will be presented for action at the Annual Meeting.